chevere/docs/packages/workflow.md

 );
 ```

-For the code above:

 * `variable('payload')` and `variable('file')` declares a [Variable](#variable).
 * `reference('meta:meta')` and `reference('user:output')` declares a [Reference](#reference).

-The graph for this Workflow looks like this:
+The graph for this Workflow says that all jobs run one after each other as all jobs are defined using `sync`.

 ```php
 //$workflow->jobs()->graph();